-Our 2019 Analytical Chemistry Virtual Event is now available ondemand!
-This years event continues the conversation of the advancements in experimental design, chemometrics, and the creation of new analytical instrumentation.
-Join us for this free, online event as we discuss best practices in testing, chromatography, centrifugation, as well as developments in chemical analysis and mass spectroscopy.
+Welcome to the 3rd Analytical Chemistry and Separation Sciences Virtual Event.
+This premier virtual conference will continue the conversation of the advancements in experimental design, chemometrics, and the creation of new analytical instrumentation.
+Join us as we discuss best practices in testing, chromatography, centrifugation, as well as developments in chemical analysis and mass spectroscopy.

 Use #LRanalyticalchem to follow the conversation!